agustin-perez/easywl-forge/README.md

  - /wl remove <nickname>

-This mod is a partial port of [Original](https://github.com/NikitaCartes/EasyWhitelist)
+This mod is a partial port of fabric [EasyWhitelist](https://github.com/NikitaCartes/EasyWhitelist)